samson84/tarock-sheet/README.md

   - [ ] add hotkeys
 - [x] Done
   - [.]
 Milestone 1
+    - [x] ContractTable: when a contract silent, show visually that the contra does not take into account.
+    - [x] ContractTable: if a contract is silent, it should not able to apply a contra on it,
+    - [x] correct pheasants' score to 20
+    - [x] save the games locally and clear logic
     - [x] generalize button colors and variants
     - [x] rename BidSelector to ContractSelector
     - [x] correct scores: king uhu 20, centrum 10, small bird 10, large bird 10